a-h-b/MuStMultiomics/functional-annotations.md

 To annotate the predictions of protein coding genes with functions, we used different sets of HMM databases (for KEGG KOs, enzymes from MetaCyc and Uniprot, PFAM families, and TIGRFAM families).
-The databases for Pfam were downloaded from (INSERT LINK) and for TIGRFAM from (INSERT LINK).
-The other databases were compiled by ???
+The databases for Pfam and TIGRFAM were downloaded from the [Pfam](ftp://ftp.ebi.ac.uk/pub/databases/Pfam/) and [TIGRFAM](ftp://ftp.jcvi.org/pub/data/TIGRFAMs/) websites.
+The other databases were in-house, as decribed [here](http://pubs.rsc.org/en/Content/ArticleLanding/2009/MB/b915913b#!divAbstract).

 HMMER 3.1 (http://hmmer.janelia.org/) was run on each database to find hits ( _contig.Prodigal.faa_ is the file with amino acid sequences of the protein coding gene predictions).